TimothyJohnson0014/IT-Porfolio/Enterprise-GPO-FileServices/README.md

 ## Step-by-Step Implementation

 ### Step 1: Setting up a Security Group
 To properly assign the appropriate file permissions for future steps, I created security groups corresponding to each department.
 The naming scale is not too difficult for better scalability if future departments are needed to be added.
-Eaxh group was manually named then the OUs were linked to the group.
+Each group was manually named then the OUs were linked to the group.

 ![Security Group](ScreenshotsP2/Group-1.png)